swapan0101/chess-timer/Readme.md

 5. The Model is made up of three classes - the `GameClock`, the `Timer`, and the `EventEmitter`.
 6. The `EventEmitter` is used by both the `Timer` and the `GameClock` class to consume and emit events.
 7. The `Gameclock` instantiates two instances of `Timer` to represent Player 1 and Player 2.
 8. The `Timer` class implements the countdown behavior using the `setInterval` function.
-The countdown is controlled two supporting methods: `activate` and `halt`.
+The countdown is controlled by two supporting methods: `activate` and `halt`.

 ## Primary Flow